intlify/bundle-tools/packages/unplugin-vue-i18n/README.md

   - yml
   ```

-  Note `json` resources matches this option, it will be handled **before the internal json plugin of Vite, and will not be processed afterwards**, else the option doesn't match, the Vite side will handle.
+  Note `json` resources matches this option, it will be handled **before the internal json plugin of bundler, and will not be processed afterwards**, else the option doesn't match, the bundler side will handle.

 ### `forceStringify`